 Lord Peter Hain

 London-based, The Right Honourable Lord Hain of Neath, better known as Peter Hain, was born in 1950 and brought up in South Africa.
-In politics for over 50 years, he was recently involved in exposing the money laundering by the Zuptas (President Zuma/the Guptas).
+In politics for over 50 years, he was recently involved in exposing the money laundering by the Zuptas (former President Zuma/the Guptas).

 A captivating speaker on a range of global issues with a treasure trove of anecdotes from his extraordinary life, his most requested talk topics include:

-- Negotiation, problem solving, conflict resolution drawing on his role in Northern Ireland
+- Negotiation, problem-solving and conflict-resolution, drawing on his role in Northern Ireland

 - South African sport: a personal view from the anti-apartheid days to today

 and as an after-dinner talk, “A life much-lived.”

 His South African-born parents, Adelaine and Walter, after being jailed and then banned for their anti-apartheid activism in Pretoria, were forced to leave for exile in London in March 1966 after the Government instructed all architectural firms not to employ him.

 At just 19, Peter became a British anti-apartheid leader, focussing on stopping ‘all-white’ South African sports tours from 1969 onwards.
 In December 2015 he received from South Africa the OR Tambo National Award in Silver for his ‘excellent contribution to the freedom struggle’.

 Peter Hain is a Vice-President of Action for Southern Africa (ACTSA), Chairman of the Donald Woods Foundation charity, Patron of the Canon Collins Trust, and a Trustee of the Listen Charity.